-The aim of an AMRAP session is to complete as many rounds of a circuit as possible in a certain period of time.
-Although the focus should be on pushing yourself as hard as possible for short bursts, like any other type of exercise, a heavy emphasis should be placed on good form, to prevent injury.
+The aim of an AMRAP Workout is to complete as many rounds of a circuit as possible in a certain period of time.
+Although the focus should be on pushing yourself as hard as possible for short bursts, like any other type of exercise, the emphasis should be placed on good form, to prevent injury.

 AMRAP workouts could either form part of or the whole of your workout.
 Personally, I prefer to perform an AMRAP circuit as a workout ‘finisher’, after having done either a weights session or HIIT session.